technology-toolbox/website/content/blog/jjameson/2008/04/08/enumerating-feature-definitions-in-wss-v3-and-moss-2007.md

 ---
-title: "Enumerating Feature Definitions in WSS v3 and MOSS 2007"
+title: Enumerating Feature Definitions in WSS v3 and MOSS 2007
 date: 2008-04-08T18:39:00-06:00
 excerpt:
   "There might be occasions where you need to \"decode\" the feature GUID in